eftekhar-hossain/Bengali-VQA/README.md

 # Open Ended Bengali Visual Question Answering

-This repository is the official implementation of paper [BVQA: Connecting Language and Vision Through Multimodal Attention for Open-Ended Question Answering]()
+This repository is the official implementation of the paper [BVQA: Connecting Language and Vision Through Multimodal Attention for Open-Ended Question Answering](https://ieeexplore.ieee.org/document/10878995)

 ## Pipeline of BVQA
 <p align="center">